Academic Policies

 Beginning of the Course

-Instructors are required to verify attendance by the drop/refund deadline (census date) for the course.
+Instructors are required to verify attendance prior to the drop/refund deadline (census date) for the course.
 Refer to the academic calendar for specific dates based on course start date and length.
-To avoid being administratively dropped from a class, a student must establish a record of attendance and participation by the course census date.
+To avoid being administratively dropped from a class, a student must establish a record of attendance and participation prior to the course census date.

 A record of attendance is established by students doing any one of the following (20 U.S.C. § 1070g, 1091b; 34 CFR 668.22 and 600.2):